Typical Roles and Responsibilities of the Director of Graduate Studies

 Suggested Responsibilities for the DGS

-The typical role of the Director of Graduate Studies is to:
+The typical role of the DGS is to:

-- serve as a point of contact for graduate students enrolled in the program.
+- serve as a point of contact for graduate students enrolled in the program; and

 - act as the liaison among the graduate students, program faculty, and the college and Graduate School administrations.